Bruce Bawer: The Victims' Revolution

-Later books
+Other books

 In 2017, Bawer published The Alhambra: A Novel of Islam in Europe.

-In 2019 Bawer published a short book called A Marriage Made at the Copa, about his parents, and two collections of essays entitled Islam and So Far.
+In 2019 Bawer published a short book called A Marriage Made at the Copa, about his parents, and a collection titled So Far: 21st Century Essays on Life, Politics, & Culture.

+After that he released annual self-published volumes in which he has assembled his online writings, the most recent being Fire and Ice: Dispatches from 2025.

 Translated text

 Since living in Europe, Bawer has translated all or part of several books from Norwegian to English, including the following: